tongwu-msft/azure-rest-api-specs/documentation/searchservice/addupdate-or-delete-documents.md

  The request URI includes, `[index name]`, specifying which index to post documents.
 You can only post documents to one index at a time.

  The `api-version` parameter is required.
+The current version is `api-version=2016-09-01`.
 See [API versions in Azure Search](https://go.microsoft.com/fwlink/?linkid=834796) for a list of available versions.

 ### Request Headers
  The following table describes the required and optional request headers.